 - 1) Suitability Any investment eligible in the Investment Policy is suitable for Capital Improvement Funds. - 2) Safety of Principal All investments shall be in high quality securities with no perceived default risk.
-The maximum allowable investment in commercial paper shall be limited to 10% of total Capital Improvement Fund investments.
 Market price fluctuations will occur.
-By managing the various Capital Improvement accounts in anticipation of cash flow requirements, the impact of market risk for the portfolio will be minimized. - 3) Marketability Securities with active and efficient secondary markets are necessary in the event of an unanticipated cash requirement.
+By managing the various Capital Improvement accounts in anticipation of cash flow requirements, the impact of market risk for the portfolio will be minimized. - Marketability Securities with active and efficient secondary markets are necessary in the event of an unanticipated cash requirement.
 Active electronically traded markets will define an efficient secondary market. - 4) Liquidity The City's funds used for construction and capital improvement programs have reasonably predictable draw down schedules.
 Therefore, investment maturities shall generally follow the anticipated cash flow requirements.
 Investment pools and government money market mutual funds shall provide readily available funds generally equal to one month's anticipated cash flow needs, or a competitive alternative for short-term fixed maturity investments.
 A singular repurchase agreement may be utilized if disbursements are allowed in the amount necessary to satisfy any expenditure request.
 This investment structure is commonly referred to as a Flexible Repurchase Agreement. - 5) Diversification Market conditions and arbitrage regulations influence and limit the selection and the laddering of maturities of fixed rate investments for bond proceeds and other construction and capital improvement funds.
 When investing these types of funds, every effort will be made to at least meet the maximum allowed yield, and to select and ladder maturities to meet the cash flow needs of the funds.
 Maturities should not exceed the normal life of the underlying projects supported by the fund. - 6) Yield Achieving a positive spread to the applicable arbitrage yield is the desired objective for bond proceeds.
 The City's portfolio shall be designed with the purpose of obtaining an optimized rate of return, through budgetary and economic cycles, commensurate with the investment risk, policy constraints and cash flow requirements.